 Additionally, if you are traveling into Venice by car, Santa Croce is located right at the end of the Ponte Della Liberte bridge.
 The Ponte Della Liberte is the train and traffic bridge that connects the Venetian islands to the mainland.

 Santa Croce is the only place in the main Venetian islands where you will find roads and parking for cars.
 If you would rather avoid the hassle of hauling your luggage onto a ferry or water taxi, Santa Croce offers the easiest hotel commute.
-Of course, being that parking on the islands is so very limited, it may be beneficial to check ahead for prebooked parking.
-You don’t want to get all the way there only to find you have nowhere to leave your car.

 Being further out of the city center, and a bit further from the major attractions, rates for accommodation are typically much more affordable here.
 If you are working with a smaller budget but still want to stay on the islands, this is a great neighborhood to consider.

-Stay In Santa Croce If you want to keep close to transport links such as bus and ferry terminals; this is your first time visiting Venice; you want a quieter, less touristy neighborhood; you are working with a smaller budget; you are traveling to Venice by car; you are first-timers;
+Stay In Santa Croce If you want a convenient location close to train, bus, and ferry terminals; you want off-the-beaten-track charm; you travel on a budget, or with a car; you are first-timers;

 Once a bustling industrial area, Cannaregio is now home to the largest residential population in Venice.
 It is a good place to stay in Venice with more local vibe than other sestieri in the city.
-The shops, restaurants, and cafes in Cannaregio feel much more laid back and authentic with more casual, friendly, homely feel.

 Cannaregio is also a great place to visit if you enjoy shopping but prefer local stores and vintage boutiques over the big brand names of the city center.
 The Strada Nova shopping street is a particularly popular destination with both locals and visitors.